maguirr4-uo/OUTDATED-html-css-portfolio/README.md

-# html-css-portfolio
+# (OUTDATED) html-css-portfolio

-I made this portfolio based on my resume sometime in summer 2022, but the virtual machine where it was stored was corrupted after performing an OS reinstallation.
-I finally got around to rescuing some files stored there, and decided to save them here.
+I made this portfolio based on my resume sometime in summer 2022.
+It is now quite outdated, but I am leaving it here for reference.

-As you can see, this is a very barebones skeleton of what I intended to make; a lot of progress was lost.
-I will get around to improving it alongside my study of CSS and Javascript.
+UPDATE Jan 2025: I am aware that the Github Pages deployment for this is out of order.
+I am now working on remaking and updating the site instead of repairing the outdated one.